cutting-room-floor/Mapresent/README.md

 Pipe dreams of future functionality & things that need to happen.

+ * Revamp UI to lose inspector view, enlarge map view, and use direct manipulation of markers.
+ * Allow timeline to slide down to minimal mode.
+ * Separate out "theme" as a more global option, with data overlays acting more like markes.
+ * Have markers fire when dragging timeline past them.
+Possibly forward *and* reverse.
  * Fix crash when zooming too far into maps with Alpstein.
  * Bookmark favorite [MapBox Hosting](http://tiles.mapbox.com/) themes for easier access.
  * Improve tile caching.
 No real reason to expire remote tiles unless the user wants to do so manually.